Sourdough Banana Bread Recipe (with discard/active starter)

 Can I add mix-ins to this Sourdough Banana Bread recipe?

 No one is preventing you to make some fun substitutions and variations.
 Instead of walnuts, why not use chocolate chips or even shredded coconut for added texture?
-Chocolate chip banana bread is a thing, you know.
-Add a teaspoon of cinnamon for a spiced twist.
+Add 90 grams or 1/2 cup o chocolate chips or add 2 grams or a teaspoon of cinnamon for a spiced twist.

 Can I make mini loaves instead of one big loaf?